Table of Contents

 3. For each beacon in beacons convert the beacon.serviceEndpoint to a Bitcoin address following BIP21.
 Set beacon.address to the Bitcoin address.

-4. Set nextSignals to the result of calling algorithm Find Next Signals passing in beacons, contemporaryBlockheight, targetBlockheight and network.
+4. Set nextSignals to the result of calling algorithm Find Next Signals passing in contemporaryBlockheight, beacons and network.

-1. If update.targetVersionId is less than or equal to currentVersionId, run Algorithm Confirm Duplicate Update passing in update, updateHashHistory, and contemporaryHash.
+1. If update.targetVersionId is less than or equal to currentVersionId, run the Confirm Duplicate Update Algorithm passing in update, updateHashHistory, and contemporaryHash.

 2. If update.targetVersionId equals currentVersionId + 1: